pakal/rsfile/README.txt

-Release V1.0
+Release V1.1
-19 may 2010
+April 2011
 By Pascal Chambon

-Hello everyone,

-I'm presently pleased to announce the first stable release of the "RSFile" package.
+I'm pleased to announce the first bugfix release of the "RSFile" package.

+Issues addressed:
+- rejection of unicode keys in kwargs arguments, in some versions of py2.6
+- indentation bug swallowing some permission errors on file opening

 RSFile aims at providing python with a cross-platform, reliable, and comprehensive file I/O API.
 It's actually a partial reimplementation of the io module, as compatible possible